 Cincinnati looked horrendous losing to Kansas City this past Monday night.
 So, not only do the Bengals allow over 400 total yards per game, but they face one of the better offenses in the NFL off short rest.

-Tampa could win this game straight up.
+Tampa could win this game straight up in NFL week 8.
 Definitely set max betting limits on the Bucs.
 In addition, consider not going to the layoff account if Bengals create a liability.
 Bengals should find it hard to cover the 4.5.

 Sure, the Rams covered a massive -11 spread in Week 7.
 However, LAR battled the San Francisco 49ers.
 San Francisco’s not close to being as talented as Green Bay even though they hung with the Packers at Lambeau in Week 6.